What really goes on at a website design agency? Behind all the meetings and emails, what actually goes on to ensure YOUR project is a success?

 The account managers are often in and out of the meeting room for project reviews or conference calls.

-We use WebEx most of the time for calls as it makes it easy to share screens.
+We use Teams most of the time for calls as it makes it easy to share screens.
 We do a screen share when we’re showing designs or demoing new functionality - it really helps build an open, collaborative approach with our clients.

 Although our account managers are the client-facing side of projects, a developer and/or designer will often be involved in a call too, if required.